Conditions of use

 The CODA has been developed to measure the economic costs than can arise due to the stigma and discrimination which people with mental health problems often face.
 The content of the CODA was based on a systematic review of the topic and on focus groups.
 The main sections of the CODA cover employment, health care use and avoidance, and leisure activities.

-DISC (Discrimination and Stigma Scale) Translations into Swedish, Traditional Chinese, Arabic, Amharic, Tamil, Urdu, Turkish, Polish, Spanish
+DISC and DISCUS (Discrimination and Stigma Scale) Translations into Swedish, Traditional Chinese (Taiwan), Arabic, Amharic, Tamil, Urdu, Turkish, Polish, Spanish

 The DISC is an interview-based scale which measures experiences of mental health-related discrimination (‘being treated unfairly’) in key areas of everyday life and social participation, including work, marriage, parenting, housing, leisure, and religious activities.
 It has 21 questions.
 The DISC is designed to be completed by people who have experience of mental health problems.
 It is a reliable and valid measure and has been in over 40 countries around the world.
+The DISCUS is a shorter version of the DISC scale, with only 11 questions, measuring experiences and anticipated discrimination predominantly in personal and social relationships in global settings.
 Read this description in another language.

-MAKS (Mental Illness Knowledge Scale) Translations into Arabic, Czech, Cantonese, French, Japanese, Kannada and Swedish
+MAKS (Mental Illness Knowledge Schedule) Translations into Arabic, Czech, Cantonese, French, Japanese, Kannada and Swedish

 MAKS has been developed to measure mental health-related knowledge.
 The tool assesses and tracks stigma-related mental health knowledge among the general public and can be used to evaluate anti-stigma interventions.
 If used in combination with other assessment tools that measure attitudes and behaviour, MAKS can help researchers plan and develop interventions that effectively reduce stigma.
 Read this description in another language.

-MICAv2 and MICAv4 (Mental Illness: Clinicians’ Attitudes scale) Translations into Czech, French, German, Italian, Kannada, Spanish and Portuguese
+MICA-2 and MICA-4 (Mental Illness: Clinicians’ Attitudes Scale) Translations into Czech, Nepali, French, German, Italian, Kannada, Spanish, Portuguese, Slovak and Thai

 QUAD (Questionnaire on Anticipated Discrimination) Translations into Polish and German